Phillip Moschella, M.D., Ph.D.

 Research Coordinator Department of Emergency Medicine

-Dr. Moschella is a Board-Certified Emergency Medicine Physician in the Department of Emergency Medicine as part of the Greenville Health System (GHS).
+Dr. Moschella is a Board-Certified Emergency Medicine Physician in the Department of Emergency Medicine as part of Prisma Health: Upstate Affiliate.
 He also holds appointment as a Clinical Associate Professor at the University of South Carolina School of Medicine-Greenville.
-He joined GHS in July of 2015 after completing residency in Cincinnati, Ohio as part of the Department of Emergency Medicine as part of the University of Cincinnati Medical Center.
+He joined Prisma Health in July of 2015 after completing residency in Cincinnati, Ohio as part of the Department of Emergency Medicine as part of the University of Cincinnati Medical Center.
 While in residency he served as Assistant Medical Director for Mobile Care, a premier CAMTS accredited medical transport agency.
 Dr. Moschella graduated from the Medical Scientist Training Program (MSTP) at the Medical University of South Carolina in Charleston, SC.
 This program is one of only a few NIH funded MD/PhD programs in the United States.
 He has published several studies in both basic science and clinical research.
-He has presented his research and educational advances at National Meetings including SAEM, EB, and AHA Scientific Assembly.For more information, see his Curriculum Vitae.
+He has presented his research and educational advances at National Meetings including ACEP, SAEM, AMEE, EB, and AHA Scientific Assembly.For more information, see his Curriculum Vitae.

 Cell Signaling, Medical Simulation, Medical Education, Device Design, Heart Failure